The mission of square product theatre is to engage in radical acts of inquiry that leave an audience with just as many

 WHAT WE DO:

-For more than a decade, we've created and collaborated on original, honest and innovative works of theatre and performance with local and national artists.
+For more than a decade, we've created and collaborated on original, honest and innovative works of theatre and performance with local, national, and international artists.
 We create and produce new works, in addition to presenting innovative productions of existing dramatic texts.
 We particularly focus on texts that highlight the voices and stories of historically underrepresented populations.
 We dedicate ourselves fully to the beauty of simplicity and the importance of theatre and performance as a vehicle for communication, relation and change.

 Emily K. Harrison grew up in East Texas and holds an MFA in Performance from the Savannah College of Art & Design, a PhD in Theatre from the University of Colorado Boulder, and a Bachelor's in Acting and Writing from Emerson College.
 With square, Emily has appeared in House of Gold, She Rode Horses Like the Stock Exchange, This Aunt is Not a Cockroach, How I Learned to Drive, Ham McBeth, SLAB, Peggy Jo & the Desolate Nothing, 5 Lesbians Eating a Quiche, Gidion's Knot, The Ding Dongs (or What is the Penalty in Portugal?), Songs of Meat & Cake, One Woman Show, Why We Have a Body, Good Girls Don't, But I Do, Tornado Season, The House of Yes, and Skeet Shootin' Prodigy.
 Additionally, she directed square's productions of 44 Plays for 44 Presidents (2012 & 2016), Love Songs for Poomouse, HOWL, and Good Country People.
-Harrison currently serves as Visiting Faculty at Brunel University London.
+In 2019 she will direct the Regional Premiere of Greg Wohead’s Celebration, Florida as well as the World Premiere Everything was Stolen ., a piece she originally developed and workshopped in London.
+Harrison currently serves as Visiting Assistant Professor at Whitman College, and recently completed a year-long appointment as Visiting Faculty at Brunel University London.
 She was recently honored with a True West Award, was featured as part of Westword’s "100 Colorado Creatives" series, and was recognized by The Denver Post as a 2011 Pathmaker, one of only seven individuals working in an arts field to receive the honor.